programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 For example "https<i></i>://media.example.com" or "http<i></i>://1.2.3.4" but not "https<i></i>://example.com/media".

 The "/media" part of the URL is called "path".
-A fixed path is not supported by easydb.
+A static path is not supported by easydb, instead it generates a multitude of paths itself dynamically during use.

 The easydb also communicates with its users via e-mail.